Lorin-Lange/Lorin-Lange/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm a software developer who uses mostly Haskell, C/C++ and SQL.
+I'm a software developer who uses mostly Haskell, C++, Kotlin, Java and C.
 For Android and Spring Boot development I use Kotlin and Java.
+I know the basics of relational database systems including SQL, too.
 I'd like to learn more about Prolog.
 I know the basics of Linux and Bash.
 I use it on servers (Debian, Ubuntu) and on my desktop (Fedora).